NOTICE OF DATA EVENT

 Afterward, the physical therapist will screen the patient’s medication history as well as assess potential hazards in the home like rugs, furniture, and stairs.
 At the conclusion of the screening, the physical therapist will provide education on therapy intervention, evidence-based exercise, and talking to the patient’s primary care provider, if needed.

-Regain your full functional potential with Physical Therapist Rachel Simpson and Therapy Services at Culbertson Memorial Hospital.
+Regain your full functional potential with Physical Therapist Rachel Kost and Therapy Services at Culbertson Memorial Hospital.
 Talk to your provider for a referral or call (217) 322-5286 for more information.